 For more information, visit the housing section of the Sciences Po website.

 Step 4: Start Visa Application

 Students who do not hold citizenship in a European Union member country must apply for the Extended Stay Visa with Residency Permit (VLS-TS).
-Students in need of a visa are advised to begin this process upon receipt of their certificat de scolarité from Sciences Po, which will be available no later than May 15.
+Students in need of a visa are advised to begin this process upon receipt of their certificat de scolarité from Sciences Po, which will be available after May 15.
 Students must also ensure that their visa interview takes place no later than July 15, to allow for adequate processing time on their visa application.
 Please note that the only information needed to secure a visa interview appointment is the student's valid passport number; other documentation can be submitted to Campus France or the issuing consulate after an appointment time is secured.

 For more information, visit the visa requirements page.

-Step 5: Admitted Students Day
+Step 5: Admitted Students Events

 Once you have completed steps one through five, please review further instructions and the pages in the menu to the left to set up your Columbia University UNI and email address, fulfill your immunization requirements, and complete your administrative registration process.
 Please also review the Sciences Po First Steps page to learn more about accessing your Student Space, completing your Administrative Registration, registering for classes, and more.